A Sky Full of Stars: Critical reception

 "A Sky Full of Stars" received generally positive reviews upon release.
 Carl Williott of Idolator gave the track a positive review, stating: "Quite honestly it sounds more like a Zedd or Avicii offering than a Coldplay one, and it's certainly the loudest and most joyful cut we've heard from the album so far".
 Melinda Newman of HitFix had similar thoughts, calling the song "the most commercial and dance-y track so far" from the album.
 Chris De Ville of Stereogum gave "A Sky Full of Stars" an overwhelmingly positive comment, stating that the song is "the most energetic and classically Coldplay song we've heard from the album so far".
 Chris Martins of Spin magazine also commented relatively positively, writing that "The big-tent EDM offering is pretty satisfying in all of the ways that those things are".

-Consequence of Sound's wrote the song "starts off as a heartfelt piano ballad before flourishes of pounding electronics take over the chorus" and noted that it "falls in line with the synth-heavy soundscapes of 'Midnight', but with more danceable flavor."
+Consequence of Sound wrote that the song "starts off as a heartfelt piano ballad before flourishes of pounding electronics take over the chorus" and noted that it "falls in line with the synth-heavy soundscapes of 'Midnight', but with more danceable flavor."
 Zane Lowe of BBC Radio 1 named the track his 'Hottest Record' for 29 April 2014.
-However, a negative review came from Carolyn Menyes of Music Times who criticized the song for "lack[ing] a personality or heart, something that the best Coldplay songs are chock full of."
+However, a negative review came from Carolyn Menyes of Music Times who criticized the song for "lack[ing] a personality or heart, something that the best Coldplay songs are chock full of".
 Josh Modell of The A.V.
-Club panned it as a "blatantly pandering, album-interrupting, mood-f*cking-up [track] which is destined to be a hit and also instantly dated." iHeartRadio included the track on their unranked list of "30 Alternative Rock Songs That Defined the 2010s".
-It was also ranked at number 108 on NPO Radio 2's Top 2000.
+Club panned it as a "blatantly pandering, album-interrupting, mood-f*cking-up [track]".